On the affirmative solution to Salem's problem

 Hence, letting, for instance, $x = 2\pi n, \ n \in \mathbb{N}_0$ it gives $f_{s}(2\pi n)=0$ and $f_{c} (2\pi n)= d_n$.
 In 1943 Salem asked \cite{Sal1} whether $d_{n}\rightarrow 0$, as $n\rightarrow\infty$.
 This question is quite delicate, since it concerns singular functions (see \cite{Sal3}, Ch.
 IV) and the classical Riemann-Lebesgue lemma for the class $L_1$, in general, cannot be applied.
 A singular function is defined as a continuous, bounded monotone function with a null derivative almost everywhere.
 Hence it supports a positive bounded Borel measure, which is singular with respect to Lebesgue measure.
 For such singular measures there are various examples whose Fourier transforms do not tend to zero, although some do (see, for instance, in \cite{Sal1}, \cite{Sal2}, \cite{Men}).
 In \cite{Win} (see also \cite{IV}) it was proved that for every $\varepsilon >0$ there exists a singular monotone function, which supports a measure whose Fourier-Stieltjes transform behaves as $O(t^{-{1\over 2} +\varepsilon}), \ |t| \to \infty$.

 In fact, it is worth to mention that the Salem problem is an old and quite attractive problem in the number theory and Fourier analysis \cite{Walter}.
-Several attempts were undertaken to solve Salem's problem (see, for instance, in \cite{Al}, \cite{Yakeq}, \cite{YAK3} ).
-Moreover, after appearance of the original version of this article \cite{YAKar} on Arxiv, it was noted in \cite{Per} that the solution to Salem's problem is a special case of a more general result of the paper \cite{Jor}.
+Several attempts were undertaken to solve Salem's problem by analytic methods (see, for instance, in \cite{Al}, \cite{Yakeq}, \cite{YAK3} ).
+Finally, it was solved affirmatively in \cite{Jor} as a special case of the general theory of Fourier transforms, involving Gibbs measures for the Gauss map.

-In the sequel we will give the affirmative solution to Salem's problem, using the methods of classical analysis and special functions.
-To do this, we will employ all functional equations, which uniquely describe the Minkowski question mark function and establish a new integro-differential equation for the Fourier-Stieltjes transform (1.1).
-It involves, in turn, the following functional equation, which is proved by the author in \cite{Yakeq} and relates to transforms (1.1), (1.2)
+In the sequel we will give an affirmative solution to a Salem-type problem, using the methods of classical analysis and special functions.
+It involves the asymptotic behavior at infinity of a linear combination of the Fourier-Stieltjes transforms.
+Besides, in Section 2 we will establish a new integro-differential equation for the Fourier-Stieltjes transform (1.1).
+It involves, in turn, the following functional equation, which is proved by the author in \cite{Yakeq} (see Lemma 1 below) and relates to transforms (1.1), (1.2)

 Taking real and imaginary parts of both sides in (1.12), we derive interesting equalities (see details in \cite{Yakeq}), which will be used below, namely

 Making $x \to 0$ in (1.14), we find, in particular,